NewberryDIS/hfsgatsby/src/markdown-pages/text/page_1.17.md

 Fabrini made all these claims on the title pages of early editions.
 They were explained further in a preface addressed to the Medici prince.
 It is no wonder, Fabrini wrote, that there are few learned men, since traditional schooling in languages seems designed to repel the student from the start.
 Fabrini designed his book instead to encourage Cosimo's two sons to find language study easier and therefore to get excited about other sorts of learning.
 The commentary in Tuscan ensures that they will be able to understand the explanations of the Latin base text without having to decipher more Latin and it avoids the further bad practice of making them read barbarous modern Latin.
 It obviates even the ancient commentaries.
 The young princes were to concentrate instead on the pure diction of Terence.

-Fabrini's work was imitated in Spain by Pedro SimÃ³n Abril (1530?-1595) who proposed a bilingual Latin/Spanish Terence as a way of learning Latin through translation.
+Fabrini's work was imitated in Spain by Pedro Simón Abril (1530?-1595) who proposed a bilingual Latin/Spanish Terence as a way of learning Latin through translation.
 A first edition appeared in 1577, and it was revised in 1583 with an improved Latin text based on that of Gabriele Faerno.
 Abril acknowledged his debt to Fabrini in a dedicatory letter to young Prince Ferdinand of Austria, son of Emperor Ferdinand II, for whom he claimed the same solicitous care as Fabrini had displayed toward the Medici princelings.
 Abril made far fewer claims than Fabrini, however.
 He was mostly interested in helping Spaniards learn Latin; if they could also improve their vernacular style, that would be of benefit, but it was not the goal of reading Terence.
 On the other hand Abril offered an entire reading list of texts he says are best studied in bilingual editions: Terence, to be sure, but also, Aesop, Cicero, and the catechism of Pius V. Abril's intent was to make these classic texts, which every educated person should know well, easier to learn.
 (78)

 <figure class="mkdn-figure">
     <div onClick="createLightbox('/images_full/1.00_Chapter_One/Greenlee-5100-.T31-1548,-Il-Terentio-latino-comentato-in-lingua-toscana,-DETAIL-folio.20-recto.jpg')" data="/images_full/0.00_Introduction/Wing-ZP-535.D175Negrotitle.jpg" class="mkdn-image-link" id="lbimage">